PennyLaneAI/pennylane/doc/development/guide/deprecations_removals.rst

 Once a feature has been deprecated for a sufficiently long time, it is considered safe for removal.
 Here are the steps needed to properly remove a deprecated feature:

-1. Remove the deprecated source code, along with the test ensuring that it was deprecated.
+1. Remove the deprecated source code, along with all tests that cover it.

 2. In ``doc/development/deprecations.rst``, move the existing deprecation entry to the "Completed deprecation cycles" section below.
 Be sure to update the language to state that it has been